elopezaguilera/exoplanets/README.md

 q)iterators:`val`test!{x`.}each builditerator ./:((xval;yval;count yval);(xtest;ytest;count ytest))
 ```

-Finally, we can pass this data to the python process running in q and load the script that contains the model and the code to train it:
+Finally, we can pass this data to the python process running in q and load the script that contains the model and the code to train it [7]:

 ```q
 q){.p.set[x]get x}each`paramdict`traindict`iterators;